dkulinski/nonhazardo.us/_posts/2016-03-07-storage-knowledge.markdown

 does.

 ##Linux File Systems
 Linux supports several file systems.
 These include ext4, XFS, ZFS and BTRFS.
-Each represent and handle data differently.
+Linux also includes the Logical Volume Manager (lvm) and the Multi-device interface (md). differently.

 ###ext4